VictorElHajj/ymir-gpu/README.md

-1. Grid based GPU implementation of hydraulic erosion https://inria.hal.science/inria-00402079/document
+This is a implementation of the following paper using rust and bevy: Grid based GPU implementation of hydraulic erosion https://inria.hal.science/inria-00402079/document

+Future TODOs:
 - Loop around sides
 - Preserve total amount of water (evaporation is added to rain) to maintain oceans